LINKS

 Some interesting links: http://jpdesm.pagesperso-orange.fr/sunspots/sun2.html#rec_res

-Many sites now in 2011 start to investigate these questions:
+Many sites started from 2011 on to investigate these questions:

 Fusion reactors